-Whether you’re an individual or business, following are the some actions to be taken to ensure the green computer use:
+Whether you’re an individual or business, following are some actions that need to be taken to ensure the green use of computers and electronics.

 2. Use of Energy Star Labeled Products – Energy star label indicates the energy efficiency of the appliance such as TV, which goes between one and ten stars.
 The greater the number of stars the higher the efficiency.
 So you can go green by purchasing an appliance on the basis of energy star.

-· Always use the 80 plus certified power supply units for your computer.
+f) Always use the 80-plus certified power supply units for your computer.

 4. E-Waste Recycling – E-waste recycling is the reuse or recycling of e-waste such as old computers, monitors etc. Instead of throwing it, always contribute to the non-profits and charities or submit it to the municipal or private recycling bodies.